dperez42/ft_Inception_Of_Things/p1/README.md

 In order to add K3S agent node, run the installation script with the K3S_URL and K3S_TOKEN environment variables.
 Here is an example showing how to join an agent:

-> curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=mynodetoken sh -
+> curl -sfL https://get.k3s.io | K3S_URL=https://myserverip:6443 K3S_TOKEN=mynodetoken sh -

 Setting the K3S_URL parameter causes the installer to configure K3s as an agent, instead of a server.
 The K3s agent will register with the K3s server listening at the supplied URL.
 The value to use for K3S_TOKEN is stored at /var/lib/rancher/k3s/server/node-token on your server node.
 <img height="250em" src="https://docs.k3s.io/assets/images/how-it-works-k3s-revised-9c025ef482404bca2e53a89a0ba7a3c5.svg"/>

 TIPS:
-- disable firewalls in VM.
+- disable firewalls in VMs to run K3.
-- You can sync folder with  the host to share information like p.e. node-token.
+- You can sync a folder with a folder host to share information like p.e. node-token.

 ## USE:

 > Vagrant up

 ## CHEATSHEET:
-Vagrant commands:
+Vagrant comands:

+to enter vis SSH

-> vagrant ssh vm_name to enter by ssh
+> vagrant ssh vm_name

-K3S commands:
+K3S comands:
 kubectl, crictl, ctr, k3s-uninstall.sh k3s-killall.sh

 In server node: